zulfidly/StarWarsAPI-GET/README.md

 - use of array methods pre-dominantly

-### The fetch function was re-factored into a single function (output was retrieved by chain calling multiple functions previously)
+### The fetch function was re-factored into a single function (output was retrieved by chain calling multiple fetch functions previously)

 ```
 function fetchAPI(fu, api_endpoint, objData, userInput) {